thoomkuzhymatthew/EPL_arb_betting/reflections/leoliao03.md

 ## Our Git Website
-I designed the 'Exploratory Data Analysis' portion of the website in addition with assisting Matthew on deciding the colour scheme, fonts, font-sizes etc.
+*Evidence: Commit history on the 4th and 5th of February* I designed the 'Exploratory Data Analysis' portion of the website in addition to assisting Matthew with deciding the colour scheme, fonts, font-sizes etc.

 ## Key Technical Decisions Influenced